arunpraba/reactjs.org/src/content/blog/2022/03/29/react-v18.md

 #### useDeferredValue {/*usedeferredvalue*/}

-`useDeferredValue` lets you defer re-rendering a non-urgent part of the tree.
+`useDeferredValue` enables you defer re-rendering a non-urgent part of the tree.
 It is similar to debouncing, but has a few advantages compared to it.
 There is no fixed time delay, so React will attempt the deferred render right after the first render is reflected on the screen.
 The deferred render is interruptible and doesn't block user input.
 [See docs here](/reference/react/useDeferredValue).

 #### useSyncExternalStore {/*usesyncexternalstore*/}